Dhron/ChampRotation/README.md

-# champrotation
+# ChampRotation
-Using the League of Legends API
+Using the League of Legends API to display the free champs of the week.
+This is in development and not usable at this point.